benhuson/expire-users/readme.txt

 * First Release.
 If you spot any bugs or issues please [log them here](https://github.com/benhuson/expire-users/issues).

 == Upgrade Notice ==

+= 1.0 =
+Added expiry fields to new user admin page and 'expire_users_admin_email' filter.

 = 0.9 =
 Expired dates are displayed as red.
 Dates are internationalized and JavaScript/CSS files are only loaded on the required admin pages.